Q: Is it safe for foreigners to buy property in Panama?

 Q: What insurance agents do you recommend in Panama?

 A: We recommend several insurance agents we work with.
-In the event that you need a quote, so feel free to Contact Us for details.
+In the event that you need a quote, Contact Us for details.

 SECTION 4: DEVELOPING REAL ESTATE IN PANAMA.

-Q: Is it possible for foreigners to enter in the real estate development business in Panama?
+Q: Is it possible for foreigners to enter the real estate development business in Panama?

 A: Absolutely.
 The Panamanian government welcomes foreigners to develop real estate in Panama.